CYBHI

 Building a system that helps kids and families

-Over 1,300 California organizations have been awarded more than $2 billion to conduct more than 1,800 activities that advance behavioral health supports and services across the state.
+Over 1,600 California organizations have been awarded more than $2.1 billion to conduct nearly 2,000 activities that advance behavioral health supports and services across the state.

 Organizations representing the community, education, and health sectors are coming together to build a more coordinated, youth-centered, prevention-oriented, and accessible behavioral health system.